Learning neutrino effects in Cosmology with Convolutional Neural Networks: Results

 \subsection{1-D Probability distribution function}

-We compute the 1-D PDF of the cold dark matter for the N-body simulations and U-Net model prediction.
+We compute the overdensity distribution of the cold dark matter for the N-body simulations and \DM~prediction.
 We first place the particles on a grid with $512^3$ cells, and we smooth the density field with a top-hat filter on a scale of 10 Mpc/h.
-We then calculate the 1-D PDF as the fraction of cells with overdensity lying within a given interval.
-The PDF provides information on the distribution of CDM overdensities in the cells.
+We then calculate the distribution as the fraction of cells with overdensity lying within a given interval.
+The probability distribution function provides information on the distribution of CDM overdensities in the cells.

-The results are depicted in Figure~\ref{fig:PDF}, where we show the comparison of the 1-D PDF among the standard simulations (the input, red dashed-dotted line), massive neutrino simulations (the target, black dashed line) and our U-Net model (blue line).
-We can see the very good agreement between the U-Net model and the target.
+The results are depicted in Figure~\ref{fig:PDF}, where we show (upper panel) the comparison of the overdensity distribution among the standard simulations (the input, red dashed-dotted line), massive neutrino simulations (the target, black dashed line) and our \DM~model (blue line).\footnote{Here the overdensity is defined as the ratio of the density field smoothed over a scale of 10 Mpc and the global average density for the simulation.} The bottom panel of Figure~\ref{fig:PDF} shows the residual of the neural network with respect to the target.
+The residual is approximately 0 for $0.3<\delta<6$ and differs from zero by a $15\%$ and $6\%$ for $\delta \approx 0.15$ and $9$ respectively.
+Those results indicate a good agreement between the \DM~and the target.